 Metaphysics and Epistemology

-(esp. free will, action theory, ethics of belief, virtue epistemology, metaphysics of science, issues in philosophy of religion)
+(esp. free will, action theory, ethics of belief, virtue epistemology, metaphysics of science, philosophy of religion)

 History of Philosophy

 (esp.
 Plato, Aristotle, Hellenistic Philosophy, Kant, Nietzsche, Rawls)